Find out how salary sacrifice arrangements work and how they might affect an employee's current and future income.

 Ask HMRC to confirm the tax and NICs

-Once a salary sacrifice arrangement is in place, you can ask the HMRC Clearances Team to confirm the tax and NICs implications.
+Once a salary sacrifice arrangement is in place, employers can ask the HMRC Clearances Team to confirm the tax and NICs implications.
 HMRC won’t comment on a proposed salary sacrifice arrangement before it has been put in place.

 HMRC Clearances Team